10 Best Biking Shorts Tested and Fully Reviewed

 We didn’t feature price as the main consideration for the shorts on this list because there’s so much variation in terms of what you can get for your dollar.
 A pricier option doesn’t immediately signal better quality.
 There are plenty of value options that provide the same level of performance as more expensive shorts.
 Generally, less expensive options will prove less durable over time, although that’s not always the case.

 q: Q: Do I really need cycling specific shorts?

 A: Yes!
 Unless you want a sore bum after a long ride.
-Cycling shorts are designed to pad your bottom while you ride your bike.
+Biking shorts are designed to pad your bottom while you ride your bike.
 Sitting on a bike seat without sport specific shorts can lead to discomfort.
 Remember when you were a kid and rode your bike around the neighborhood?
 Then you’ll probably remember feeling sore the next day.
 Bike shorts will ensure you feel comfortable even if you go long.

 q: Q: What exactly is a ‘chamois’?

 A: This is the special padding that’s featured in bike shorts.
 It helps to provide a layer of padding between your bottom and your bike seat.
-But that’s not all, it also provides support while you ride and helps to reduce the incidences of chafing you experience.
+But that’s not all, it also provides support while you ride and helps to reduce the incidences of chafing your experience.
 Chamois that’s labeled as being 3D constructed is meant to mold to the body, you’ll notice a few options on this list with this kind of chamois.
 Many bike shorts have padding with anti-bacterial properties to limit the growth of foul-smelling bacteria.

 q: Q: Should I wear underwear with these types of shorts?